biologist79/ESPuino/README.md

 ## Changelog
 Last three events:
+* 02.10.2022: ESPuino is now able to stream audio to external BT-devices.
+This is currently in testing.
+Big thanks to @tueddy for providing this feature!
 * 08.09.2022: New playmode `SINGLE_TRACK_OF_DIR_RANDOM`: picks and plays one file randomly out of a directory and fall asleep subsequently.
 * 31.08.2022: Directive `DONT_ACCEPT_SAME_RFID_TWICE` added.
 Blocks unwanted reapplies of the same rfid-tag (in case it's not a modification-card or rfid-tag is unknown in NVS).
 * 28.02.2022: Directive `MEASURE_BATTERY_MAX17055` added.
 Provides support for [MAX17055](https://www.maximintegrated.com/en/products/power/battery-management/MAX17055.html).